akai-z/project-pet/README.md

 https://opengameart.org/content/generic-8-bit-jrpg-soundtrack

 There are multiple places in the code that are still incomplete
-and other parts were a bit rushed, due to lack of time to work on them.
+and other parts were a bit rushed, as there wasn't enough time to work on them.

 The project was mainly built using CreateJS suite libraries.
 https://createjs.com/